GRAMBOS34/leduc-poker/README.md

-# Leduc Poker - For Practical Research 1
+# Leduc Poker - God's worst implementation with spaghetti code that would make the italians cry

 ## Library used - RLCard